Robrowski/CS-4341-AI/README.md

 By command line, go to the root of the eclipse project.
 If you don't have gradle installed:

-* Call `gradlew eclipse`.
+* Call `gradlew.bat eclipse`.
 This will create eclipse project files, etc.

 Else: